Madonna studies: Comparisons

-Legacy
+Impact

-In Materialisations of a Woman Writer (2006), Swedish author Maria Wikse from Stockholm University observed that "Madonna is no longer in the academic limelight", but stated that "Madonna Studies remains an established field within Cultural Studies".
+In Materialisations of a Woman Writer (2006), Swedish author Maria Wikse from Stockholm University commented "Madonna is no longer in the academic limelight", but stated that "Madonna Studies remains an established field within Cultural Studies".
 Authors of Religion and Popular Culture: Rescripting the Sacred (2008), commented that "despite the (perhaps misguided)" mocking of the Madonna studies wave, "the period produced some important and groundbreaking work in cultural studies that focused on the music, videos [and] films".

 For associate professor Diane Pecknold, the Madonna studies "heralded and hastened the development of American cultural studies".
 Dutch media scholar Jaap Kooijman, commented that before the Madonna studies, "most scholarly attention was paid to genres and artists that were not considered 'pop'", but she brought 'pop' to the foreground.
 On a broader scale, "courses offered at such universities as Harvard, Princeton, UCLA and the University of Colorado have been put forth on the premise that celebrities have social significance and are therefore important topics of study".
-Even, British author Emma Brockes called the "post-Madonna" studies era to those degree courses of cultural studies held by best universities, like when Harvard pioneered a study on the singer back in the early 1990s.
+Even, British author Emma Brockes called the "post-Madonna" studies era to those degree courses of cultural studies held by best universities, like when Harvard "pioneered" a study on the singer back in the early 1990s.

-In Madonna's drowned worlds (2004), authors notated that "academic studies and college courses dealing with Madonna's work benefited from the aura of her celebrity through the mid-1990s".
-In the early 1990s, by the way, Maureen Orth pointed out that "perhaps it's not surprising that even academics are doing a brisk trade in Madonna-ology".
-And despite the negative comments, her scholars garnered several benefits, as they appeared on talk shows, gracing a score of national and international newspapers and magazines.
-Schwichtenberg, even asserts that "writing about Madonna and her cultural significance had produced connections with others outside academe that dissolved the boundaries between public and private, academic and popular, theory and practice".
+In Madonna's Drowned Worlds (2004), authors notated that "academic studies and college courses dealing with Madonna's work benefited from the aura of her celebrity through the mid-1990s".
+In early 1990s, Maureen Orth also noted how academics made a "brisk trade".
+Despite critical commentaries, some scholars appeared on talk shows, also gracing a score of national and international newspapers and magazines.
+Schwichtenberg, once asserted that "writing about Madonna and her cultural significance had produced "connections with others outside academe that dissolved the boundaries between public and private, academic and popular, theory and practice".
 In 2001, Andrew Morton informed: "All those college lecturers endlessly debating her impact on racial and gender relations in post-modern society, are still, after twenty years, desperately seeking Madonna".

-Impact on Madonna's career
+On Madonna's career

-As Madonna's influence on academic scholarship has not gone unnoticed, educator David Buckingham deemed it as "a meteoric rise to academic canonisation".
-According to Mary Cross, she become an "exalted star on the unlikely stage of academia".
+Madonna's influence on academic scholarship was not unnoticed.
+Mary Cross later described how she become an "exalted star on the unlikely stage of academia".
+In early 1990s, educator David Buckingham labeled it as "a meteoric rise to academic canonisation".

-In the height of her academic attention, the 1990s, professor Gregory Ulmer at University of Florida deemed her as "the most studied pop figure in universities".
+During the height of the field, professor Gregory Ulmer at University of Florida labeled her as "the most studied pop figure in universities".
 Elizabeth Tippens from Rolling Stone commented in 1992, that "no female pop-music figure has ever infiltrated the halls of academia as Madonna has".
-Andreas Häger from Åbo Akademi University cited Schwichtenberg: "Hardly any other popular artist has received as much attention from the scientific community as Madonna".
+Andreas Häger from Åbo Akademi University citing Schwichtenberg notes: "Hardly any other popular artist has received as much attention from the scientific community as Madonna".